sergiovasquez122/data_structures_lafore/chapter_4/questions.md

     4. In both the stack and the queue, items removed in sequence are taken from increasingly high index cells in the array

 3. What do LIFO and FIFO mean?
+**LIFO mean 'Last In First out' and FIFO means FIFO means 'First In First out'**

 4. True or false: A stack or a queue often serves as the underlying mechanism on which an ADT arrays is based